medz/spry/docs/index.md

     details: Your code is implemented through the platform and can be compiled into any runtime for your application.
   - icon: ✨
     title: Small & Tree-shakable
-    details: Spry core is supper lightweight & tree-shakable, Only the extensions you use will be included in the final bundle.
+    details: Spry core is super lightweight & tree-shakable, Only the extensions you use will be included in the final bundle.
   - icon: 🧩
     title: Composable
     details: Extend your application and add capabilities, Your codebase will scale with your project.